Dana Leslie Fields: FHM

-In 2006, Brooke Hogan, daughter of wrestling celebrity Hulk Hogan and an recording artist who was charting on the Billboard charts, was selected to be on the cover of FHM.
+In 2006, Brooke Hogan, daughter of wrestling celebrity Hulk Hogan and a recording artist who was charting on the Billboard charts, was selected to be on the cover of FHM.
 However, before the issue went to print, it was discovered that Hogan had not yet reached her 21st birthday, and Fields proactively pulled all advertising for distilled spirits from the issue, to prevent what otherwise would have been a scandal from using a minor to promote the sales of alcoholic beverages.

 Later that year, FHM chose Diana Chaifair as Miss FHM.
 It turned out that Chiafair was the daughter of Dan Chiafair, the former Rolling Stone executive who had given Fields her start back in 1981.

 With the secular decline in printed media, and with FHM becoming less lucrative, Fields left FHM, and started a media consultancy.

 Nylon

 In 2014, Fields and Joe Mohen partnered to merge Nylon Magazine with FashionIndie, to create a media company for young adult audiences, with an editorial focus on fashion, music, and lifestyle.
 Fields became EVP and Publisher of the new Nylon.
 The Nylon takeover in 2014 is a case study of the transition of magazine title with primarily print revenues into one with primarily digital revenues.
 She remained Publisher of Nylon while it completed its transition to a nearly all-digital platform.